 trades.trd_drpt_mos <= months;

-BankCardTrades := trades(isBankCard AND WithinDate(6));
+BankCardTrades := trades(isBankCard AND WithinDate(6));instead of:

 BankCardTrades := trades(trades.trd_ind_code IN SetBankIndCodes,